EternityForest/awesome-standards/README.md

 ### Flashlight

-If it's not USB- C rechargeable and doesn't have a replaceable batteries....
-Don't bother.
+If it's not USB- C rechargeable and doesn't have a replaceable battery, it's probably junk.
+But good ones are very cheap and common now.

 ### Pliers